BaldPulse/Stereo_depth_energy/readme.md

 ## Parallel processing
-To use parallel processing, call `run_disparity.bat datafolder batchsize overlapsize totalsize outputfolder`.
+To use parallel processing, call `run_disparity.bat datafolder batchsize overlapsize totalsize outputfolder numdisparity`.
 Use `stiching.ipynb` to stich the stripes together